Top 10 · CT

 - Oral Medicine Specialists in ConnecticutNon-surgical management of oral disease.

-- Dentist (Other)s in ConnecticutDentists with general or unspecified focus.
+- Dentists in ConnecticutDentists with general or unspecified focus.

-How are these dental public healths in Connecticut ranked?
+How are these dental public health dentists in Connecticut ranked?

 The ranking weights NPPES record completeness, CMS Medicare enrollment, MIPS quality scores when available, and HRSA HPSA service.
 Of the 10 listed, 5 are Medicare-enrolled and 2 practice in a dental shortage area.
-We do not accept payment for placement.Do dental public healths in Connecticut accept Medicaid?
+We do not accept payment for placement.Do dental public health dentists in Connecticut accept Medicaid?

 Connecticut's Medicaid program is HUSKY Health.
 Specialist participation varies.
-We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the HUSKY Health provider directory (https://portal.ct.gov/dss/health-and-home-care/husky-health).How do I check a dental public health's license in Connecticut?
+We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the HUSKY Health provider directory (https://portal.ct.gov/dss/health-and-home-care/husky-health).How do I check a dental public health dentist's license in Connecticut?

 You generally don't — this is a non-clinical specialty; County health departments employ public health dentists for policy and program work; FQHCs (Federally Qualified Health Centers) sometimes employ them as dental directors.